Lore & Lyrics

 Lore & Lyrics began, quite simply, with a concert.

 When my daughter was going through a difficult time, I bought tickets to see her favourite artist.
 I didn’t yet realise how rare that would be - or how much it would come to mean.
-In the months leading up to the Eras Tour, I began listening more closely, hoping to recognise a few songs, to feel part of the experience.
+In the months leading up to the Eras Tour, I began listening properly.
+I only knew a few songs, and I wanted to get the most out of the night.

 Instead, I found myself completely absorbed.